umgbhalla/dotfiles/README.md

     ```
     +32G
     ```
-    Press `ENTER` again to allocate the entire disk for the partition, and `y` to remove the `ext4` signature.
+    Press `ENTER` again to allocate the entire disk for the partition, and `y` to remove any existing signatures.
 5. The rest of the space will be used for the main partition.
 Using the same commands, create a partition which uses the rest of the disk.
 When prompted for the last sector, type `ENTER` to use the rest of the space.
 6. Type `w` to write the changes to the hard drive.
 You will be able to use `fdisk -l` to view the changes to the disk.
 7. Overwrite any existing data and change the partition extensions.
 In my case, my swap partition is `/dev/sda1` and my root partition is `/dev/sda2`.